Get the Employment Edge with Digital Badges

 Description

-The Leadership badge provides an understanding of leadership traits, theories, and tips to build leadership skills, and helps develop the foundations required to take on leadership positions.
+The Leadership badge provides an understanding of leadership traits, theories, and tips to build leadership skills.
+Earning the badge also helps develop the foundations required to take on leadership positions.

-If you would like to meet with a staff member to discuss the badge requirements or other ideas, please book an EL Consult Appointment Here.
+If you would like to meet with a staff member to discuss the badge requirements or other ideas, please book an EL Consult Appointment.

 Requirements